 We have finally decorated our Christmas trees.
 The kids wanted the “real” Christmas tree to coordinate and match with this color and this bulb.
 Finding the right Christmas trees store is always a challenge but I was fortunate that I did my research online first.
 Once we had bought the tree, our attention switched to how to decorate it!
-The matchy trees are very pretty but I prefer those kinds of trees with those messy mismatched ornaments.
+Ideally, I wanted our tree to look just like the ones we always hire for our office at work.
+Our manager always picks out the most gorgeous trees from a company that offers Christmas trees and commercial christmas lights to hire.
+Our office looks so cute and wholesome during the holidays.
+Anyway, I suppose what I am trying to say is that although the matchy trees are very pretty, part of me prefers those kinds of trees with those messy mismatched ornaments.
 Those mismatched ornaments are the ones that are special, they are the ones that hold so many memories and that you can take out of holiday storage year on year.
 So this year, I have created my own personal “MOM” Christmas tree.

 As we were decorating the “real” tree as the girls called it, they would come across ornaments and would say “Those are for Mom’s tree”.
 My MOM tree has all of those ornaments that were made in elementary school or Sunday School.
 Some were made because we did have any extra cash to purchase the store-bought ones.
 Or some were made by the lovely hands of my mom.